ElliotY-ML/Heart_Rate_Estimation_PPG_Acc/README.md

 - Estimated Pulse Rate, Ground Truth Pulse Rate, Estimation Confidence, and Error.
 - Aggregate mean absolute error (BPM) at 90% availability of pulse rate estimates from this algorithm.

 1. Open `/Part I Pulse Rate Algorithm/pulse_rate_EY_completed.ipynb` with Jupyter Notebook
 2. The `RunPulseRateAlgorithm(data_fl,ref_fl)` function does the following:
 	1. Load input datasets.
 	2. Apply `scipy.signal` functions to Bandpass Filter sensor measurements for frequencies that are within plausible pulse rate frequencies [40 BPM, 240 BPM].
-	3. Apply `matplotlib.pyplot.specgram` to discretize sensor measurements into time windows.
-For each time window, calculate characteristic frequencies and amplitudes.
+	3. Apply `matplotlib.pyplot.specgram` to discretize sensor measurements into time windows, and for each time window, compute characteristic frequencies and amplitudes.
-	4. Rank and compare PPG characteristic frequencies to accelerometer frequencies to compensate for arm motions.
+	4. Rank PPG characteristic frequencies by amplitude and compare to accelerometer frequencies to compensate for arm motions.
 	5. Select PPG characteristic frequency to be the pulse rate estimate for that time window.
 Calculate confidence in the pulse rate estimate.
 	6. Calculate the absolute difference between pulse rate estimate and ground truth pulse rate.
-3. The `Evaluate()` top level function loads the complete Troika dataset, runs `RunPulseRateAlgorithm` on the loaded dataset, and computes the aggregate mean absolute error (BPM) at 90% availability.
+3. The `Evaluate()` top level function loads the entire Troika dataset, runs `RunPulseRateAlgorithm` on the loaded dataset, and computes the aggregate mean absolute error (BPM) at 90% availability.

 **Part 2: Clinical Application**
 `/Part II Clinical Application/clinical_app_EY_completed.ipynb` contains an analysis of a heart rate data set from the Cardiac Arrythmia Suppression Trial (CAST).
 Resting heart rates of over 1,500 subjects are computed and visualized to understand heart rate trends for different age groups.

 Inputs: